 -----END ENCODED SMD-----

-The only organisation authorised to provide SMD files is The Trademark Clearinghouse.
-If you have a trademark and you want to get an SMD file for it, you can do the following:
+The only organisation authorised to provide SMD Files is the Trademark Clearinghouse (TMCH).
+If you have a trademark and you want to get an SMD File for it, you may do the following:

-- Go to The Trademark Clearinghouse website and register as a Trademark holder.
+- Go to the Trademark Clearinghouse (TMCH) website, and register as a Trademark Holder.

 - Once you have successfully registered, you can then submit an application to have your trademark verified.

-- Once your trademark is verified, you can download your SMD file via your account.
+- Once your trademark has been verified, you can download your SMD File via your account.

-Important note: Before you submit an application, make sure all your information about your trademark are correct.
-Applications with incorrect information will be deemed invalid and you will not get a refund of the registration fee.
+Note: Before you submit an application, make sure that all the information regarding your trademark are correct.
+Applications with incorrect information will be deemed invalid and the registration fee will be non-refundable.

-Once you have successfully registered your trademark at TMCH, you will be eligible to register domain names that match your trademark during the Sunrise period as well as receive automatic notifications when there is a registrant who registers a domain name that matches your trademark.
+- Once you have successfully registered your trademark at TMCH, you will be eligible to register domain names that match your trademark during the Sunrise Period, as well as receive automatic notifications when there is a registrant who attempts to register a domain name that matches your trademark.